genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation-overview.md

   - the permission code needs to be defined in the RIGHT table,
   - linked to an entry in the PROFILE_RIGHT table,
   - and to a PROFILE that is associated with the USER from PROFILE_USER
-  - The Auth Manager process will populate the RIGHT_SUMMARY table based upon the table configuration.
-This table ultimately drives  tha available permission codes for all users in the system.
+  - The AUTH_MANAGER process will populate the RIGHT_SUMMARY table based upon the table configurations above.
+This table ultimately drives the available permission codes for all users in the system.

   These tables are part of the Genesis Auth Module.